flix/flix/doc/PROJECTS.md

 - Clarke, David G., John M. Potter, and James Noble: Ownership types for flexible alias protection

 Contact: Magnus Madsen <magnusm@cs.au.dk>

+# Algebraic Effects
+Modern languages, such as Java, JavaScript, Python, Kotlin, Go, etc., offer an increasing number of control-flow constructs, such as async/await, exception, co-routines, generators, etc. Algebraic effects is a promising approach to a unified mechanism that is sufficiently powerful to express each of the former features and gives the programmer the power to define new such control-flow constructs.

+The aim of this project is to explore the design space of algebraic effects for a functional language.
+The work will include reading papers, language design, and implementation in a real-world programming language.

+### Literature
+- Pretnar, Matija.
+An introduction to algebraic effects and handlers. (invited tutorial paper.)
+- Bauer, Andrej, and Matija Pretnar: Programming with algebraic effects and handlers.

+Contact: Magnus Madsen <magnusm@cs.au.dk>